-Note: Saying the trials are independent means that they do not influence each other.
+Note: Saying the trials are independent means that

 Thus, whether the current trial yields a Success or a Failure is not influenced by the outcomes of any previous trials.
 For example, you are not more likely to have a win after a run of losses: the previous outcomes simply have no influence.